-Design Thinking Community Class
+2021 Design Thinking Projects

 Scholars presented their DT pitches to venture capitalists who judged the projects based on their promise to make the world a better place.

-Design for San Diego” Summit, an online, interactive showcase, and discussion sponsored in large part by UCSD Design Lab, about how to make a more sustainable San Diego.
-D4SD recognized two of e3’s teams.
+Design for San Diego Summit is an online, interactive showcase, and discussion sponsored in large part by UCSD Design Lab, about how to make a more sustainable San Diego.

 The systems and infrastructure e3 set in place truly fostered a quick pivot into the world of distance learning.
 Through ongoing faculty member collaboration, a well-established IT infrastructure, engaging online learning practices, and a dedication to strong relationships, faculty and scholars were able to continue with Design Thinking and civic engagement in the online space.
 As e3 moves forward, they will continue to guide scholars through the DT process, enabling them to develop the critical thinking skills needed to solve problems in the world around them.